eververas/3DGazeNet/Readme.md

 ## Inference

 To run inference on a set of images follow the steps below.
-To quickly test inference a set of example images are given in the `data/example_images` directory.
+A set of example images are given in the `data/example_images` directory.

 1\.
 Pre-process the set of images.
-This step performs face detection and exports a '.pkl' file containing pre-processing data.
+This step performs face detection and exports a `.pkl` file in the path defined by `--output_dir`, containing pre-processing data.
 For data pre-processing run the following command:

 ```
 $ cd tools